 Brass Badged Sargent’s.
 Also known as Brass inserts, are Sargent planes with a Brass insert either on the cap or behind the knob (maybe both).
 These were produced in limited runs sometime between 1927 and 1939 (ref Sargent planes identification and value guide).
-I’ve found both Sargent and Craftman models in both Oval and rectagular patterns.
+I’ve found both Sargent and Craftsman models in both Oval and rectangular patterns.

 I saw a posting on Ebay that looked like this:

 Besides the upside down lever cap, something looked different.
 I thought the logo looked brass, so I contacted the seller.
 These Sargent planes with brass inserts were produced in limited runs sometime between 1927 and 1939 (ref Sargent planes identification and value guide).
 I put a max bid and won it for the exact max amount.
 How lucky is that?
 This is the first time I’ve seen one on eBay, and there were 3 at the same time, all different sellers.
 Talk about coincidence.
 A #407 had a starting bid of $270 (it did not sell) and a 414 that I lost the bid on.
 I wasn’t as aggressive on the 414, but glad I got the #409.
 It’ll fit in my collection well.
 The #414 had the brass inlay in the sole.